-The Onsite Wastewater Assistance Program (OSWAP) offers low interest loans through participating lenders to homeowners for the replacement of inadequate or failing septic systems.
-According to Iowa law, all septic systems, regardless of when they were installed, must have a secondary wastewater treatment system following the septic tank.
+Onsite Wastewater Assistance Program The Onsite Wastewater Assistance Program (OSWAP) offers low interest loans through participating lenders to homeowners for the replacement of inadequate or failing septic systems.

 The Bureau of Environmental Health Services oversees the financial administration of the GTC Program.
 The bureau works closely with the Iowa Department of Natural Resources, who provides technical oversight of water well testing, water well closure, and water well renovation through the GTC program.

-Jackson County Health Department is currently providing FREE well water testing for Nitrates, Total Coliform, E.coli & Arsenic.
+Jackson County Health Department is currently providing FREE well water testing for Nitrates, Total Coliform, E.coli and Arsenic.

 Contact Elizabeth Townsend, Administrator at 563-652-1729 for more information.